GuiArcencio/smol/README.md

 ## Warning

 This library is intended to be as minimal as possible.
-The initialization code will simply choose the first device it can found.
+The initialization code will simply choose the first device it can find.
 Do not trust this code for serious work.